Committed Legal Representation For Post-Conviction Relief And Modifications In Georgia

 How Expungement Works

 Georgia’s expungement law has been changed to the term “record restriction.”
 In a record restriction, your criminal record is no longer made available to the general public.
 It is not erased or eliminated.
 It is still accessible to law enforcement and the court system.
 Various rules apply as to who is eligible for a record restriction.
-Your case will need to be reviewed by our attorney to determine the eligibility of your unique situation.
+Your case will need to be reviewed by our attorneys to determine the eligibility of your unique situation.

 Criminal Sentence Modification

 In a trial, you have the right to request a modification of your sentence by filing a specific motion with the court.
 Your request must be based on clear and convincing evidence that is new to the court and that can justify having the court review it.
 The new factors must be relevant to your sentence or to its purpose.
-If the judge rules in favor of this new evidence, the court has the power to reduce or modify your sentence or grant alternative sentencing.
+If the judge rules in favor of this new evidence, then the court has the power to reduce or modify your sentence or grant alternative sentencing.